Ten things to know about Scottish Higher Education

 Scotland’s universities understand how transformational education can be.
 We see that first-hand every day.
 We want to create as many opportunities as possible for people with the potential to benefit from higher education, whatever their background, whatever route they have taken.

-As well as a wide range of activities for pupils, parents and teachers throughout school, aimed at raising attainment and aspiration, we have close partnerships with FE colleges.
-We believe in lifelong learning and put no age limit on access.
+As well as running a wide range of outreach activities for pupils, parents and teachers throughout school, aimed at raising attainment and aspiration, Scotland’s universities have close partnerships with colleges, and we recently launched a new joint forum to continue to build on these links.
+We believe in lifelong learning and put no age limit on access – a third of students admitted to Scottish universities are aged 21 or over.

 5. Scotland's HE sector creates jobs and wealth for Scotland